Southwest Florida Freshwater Fishing

-One of Southwest Florida’s fishing strongholds appears to be on the rebound after several anglers posted quick limits of large crappie on Immokalee’s Lake Trafford.
+One of Southwest Florida freshwater fishing strongholds appears to be on the rebound after several anglers posted quick limits of large crappie on Immokalee’s Lake Trafford.
 Higher water levels and colder temperatures have driven the fish into feeding mode, marina manager Sharon Rodgers said.

 “It’s excellent,” Rodgers said.
 “They’re catching a lot of crappie on minnows and jigs.
 Ski (Oleski, marina owner) said some of the biggest specs caught were this weekend.”

-Coastal fishing for snook, reds and tarpon is king in this region as the fishing can be fantastic in estuaries, bays, and off natural beaches.
-Few freshwater fisheries in this area will accommodate a powerboat, so largemouth bass, crappie, and bream fishing is not as popular here as in central Florida north of Lake Okeechobee.
+Coastal fishing for snook, reds, and tarpon is king in this region as the fishing can be fantastic in estuaries, bays, and natural beaches.
+Few freshwater fisheries in this area will accommodate a powerboat.
+So largemouth bass, crappie, and bream fishing are not as popular here as in the Central Florida region of Lake Okeechobee.

 Lake Trafford, however, is world-class at times, particularly for the quantity and quality of black crappie.
-These schooling fish, also called specks, aren’t the strongest fighters, even for freshwater species, but they’re excellent table fare.
+These schooling fish, also called specks, aren’t the strongest fighters.
+Even for freshwater species, they’re excellent table fare.
 Rodgers said crappie are taking live minnows and artificial lures.

 “Three days before and three days after the fishing will be really good,” Rodgers said.